fChristenson/My-life-as-a-programmer/README.md

 > Can you do a video about the practical value of adding additional languages to your skillset?

-> How do you avoid burnouts as a programmer?

 > What about Vue?

 > Can you make a video about beer?